 Cost Basis Accounting Methods in ZenLedger

 ZenLedger allows users to choose which cost basis method they want applied to their tax calculation.
 This cost basis method can be changed at any time in your account.
 Choosing between our supported cost basis accounting methods when running your reports affects the cost basis.
 If you are unsure which cost basis method to choose, we recommend consulting with a tax professional to determine the best method to stick with for the long-term.
+When you first open an account with ZenLedger, the default cost basis method will be set to Highest in, First Out (HIFO).

-An Overview of FIFO, LIFO, and HIFO:
+An Overview of FIFO, LIFO, HIFO, and AVG:

 First In, First Out (FIFO) - cost basis is based on the OLDEST purchase first